 • Providing training for additional adults in school to ensure effectively targeted support for underachieving pupils or to challenge the children further to reach their full potential.

-• Additional teaching and learning opportunities provided by external agencies, Higher Potential Learners events and through additional support/opportunities with local schools through the school’s Link group
+• Additional teaching and learning opportunities provided by external agencies, higher potential learners events and through additional support/opportunities with local schools through the school’s Link group

 • Providing specialist resources to support children’s learning